gittuf/gittuf/docs/cli/gittuf_policy_remove-key.md

 ### Synopsis

-This command allows users to remove keys from the specified policy file.
-The public key ID is required.
-By default, the main policy file is selected.
+The 'remove-key' command removes the specified public key from the specified gittuf policy file.
+By default, the main policy file (targets) is used, which can be overridden with the '--policy-name' flag.

 ```
 gittuf policy remove-key [flags]